USEPA/egrid/README.md

 ## Architecture

+This year EPA will be releasing the methodology to develop eGRID as an RStudio project.
+Recently, there has been an increased interest from users in understanding the methods used to create the eGRID data.
+In an effort to increase transparency in the process of creating eGRID, EPA has used the R programming language to develop eGRID starting with eGRID2023, and EPA has made the R scripts available for users to view and use.

 Figure 2 displays a summary of eGRID architecture, which specifies data sources, inputs, and outputs for creating eGRID.

 ![Figure 2: eGRID architecture.](egrid_architecture.png)